790gradml/gradML/index.md

 We will have weekly lectures (schedule details can be found [here](/info/schedule/)); complementing those are written homework, small projects, a midterm, and a final exam.

-Homeworks, projects, and lecture notes will be poseted on [Piazza](https://piazza.com/mit/fall2025/67900).
+Homeworks, tex templaes for homework submissions, projects, and lecture notes will be poseted on [Piazza](https://piazza.com/mit/fall2025/67900).

 ## Course Number Change